symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 Modifying a multisig account
 ############################

-Modify an existing :doc:`multisig account<../../concepts/multisig-account>`.
+Modify an existing multisig account.

 First, you are going to turn a 1-of-2 multisig account into a 2-of-2.
 Then, you will **add a new cosignatory**, becoming a 2-of-3.
 Finally, **after removing a cosignatory**, you will know how to perform all sort of modifications to multisig accounts.